finanalyst/raku-pod-render/Pod2HTML2.md

 *  html-templates-crotmp.raku # ditto for crotmp

+*  simple-extras/ # plugin for simple additions to Rakudoc

+*  graphviz/ # plugin to allow for graphviz files

+*  latex-render/ # plugin to render math equations in Latex syntax to an image using a free on-line renderer.

+*  styling/ # a customisable plugin containing the source for the css files and images for styling the Rakudoc html files.
+The plugin directory contains the following, which are transferred using `move-assets`.

-*  rakudoc-styling.css # the css to be associated with the HTML (name can be changed)
+	*  rakudoc-styling.css # the css to be associated with the HTML

-*  scss/_highlight.scss # highlights source, used by next
+	*  _highlight.scss # highlights source, used by next

-*  scss/rakudoc-styling.scss # the scss source for the css file (this is not used by Pod::To::HTML2 but is included for ease of use).
+	*  rakudoc-styling.scss # the scss source for the css file (this is not used by Pod::To::HTML2 but is included for ease of use).
 Converting scss to css can be found by internet searching.
 SASS is a good utility.

 	*  favicon.ico # the favicon file

-*  simple-extras/ # plugin for simple additions to Rakudoc

-*  graphviz/ # plugin to allow for graphviz files

-*  latex-render/ # plugin to render math equations in Latex syntax to an image using a free on-line renderer.

 *  gather-js-jq/ # a special plugin for including js and jquery scripts in plugins.
 The plugin has a README, which provides more information about the various js/jq config keys.

 *  gather-css/ # a special plugin for including css in plugins.
 The plugin has a README, which provides more information about the various css config keys.

+*  move-assets/ # a core plugin for moving assets from another plugin to the `asset_files` sub-directory.

 *  md-templates-rakuclosure.raku, etc. markdown files.
 They are not relevant for html rendering (see Pod::To::Markdown for more detail)

-The following are always copied to the CWD (current working directory) if not present.
-If **already** present, they are **not** copied.

-*  favicon.ico

-*  rakudoc-styling.css

-So a custom favicon in the current directory is always used, and custom css in the current directory is always used.
-It is recommended that the file in <defaults>/scss is tweaked and a css file generated in the local directory.

-The remaining files in the list above are not automatically copied to the CWD, but if they are present, then they are used instead of the defaults.
-By copying to CWD a template file, or a plugin directory, these will be used by `Rakudoc-to-html`.
-So they can be tweaked locally.

 ## Template file
 A template file must contain the minimum number of templates (see [RenderPod](RenderPod.md) for more detail).